martini-alessandro/Maximum-Entropy-Spectrum/README.md

 ____

-# Example
+# A simple

-The easiest example is a sinusoidal singal with known frequency with white noise superimposition.
+A example is a sinusoidal signal with known frequency with white noise superimposition.

 #### Generating array of data: